Updated June 4, 2026 for the current Adobe Firefly, Creative Cloud AI, generative credits, and AI video workflow landscape.

 Generative credits are monthly allowances Adobe uses for eligible Firefly-powered AI generation features.
 Check Adobe's current FAQ for plan-specific details.

-Can Adobe AI replace Photoshop or Illustrator skills?
+Can Adobe AI replace Photoshop, Illustrator, or Premiere Pro skills?

-No. It can speed up parts of the workflow, but you still need taste, editing judgment, typography, layout, brand control, and final review.
+No. It can speed up parts of the workflow, but you still need editing judgment, visual taste, typography, layout, pacing, brand control, and final review.

 Is Adobe AI safe for client work?

-It can be useful for client work, but outputs need careful review for artifacts, rights, accuracy, brand fit, and disclosure expectations.
+It can be useful for client work, but outputs need careful review for artifacts, rights, accuracy, brand fit, disclosure expectations, and client approval.

 Joseph Nilo, video producer and creator workflow writer